Point in polygon: SVG

 Similar methods are used in SVG for defining a way of filling with color various shapes (such as path, polyline, polygon, text etc.).
 The algorithm of filling is influenced by 'fill-rule' attribute.
 The value may be either nonzero or evenodd.
-For example, in a nonconvex regular pentagonal surface, there is a central "hole" (visible background) with evenodd, and none with nonzero attribute.
+For example, in a pentagram, there is a central "hole" (visible background) with evenodd, and none with nonzero attribute.

 For simple polygons, the algorithms will give the same result.
 However, for complex polygons, the algorithms may give different results for points in the regions where the polygon intersects itself, where the polygon does not have a clearly defined inside and outside.
 One solution using the even-odd rule is to transform (complex) polygons into simpler ones that are even-odd-equivalent before the intersection check.
 This, however, is computationally expensive.
 It is less expensive to use the fast non-zero winding number algorithm, which gives the correct result even when the polygon overlaps itself.